 Bridges & Piers

 Anthropogenic noise has increased drastically in recent years due to the rise in ocean infrastructure development.
 Pile driving, the practice of pounding long hollow steel pipes called piles into the ocean floor, is required to support underwater structures such as turbines.
-Pile driving is used to dill turbines into the ocean floor for the purpose of tapping into natural energy sources such as oil, gas, and wind.
+Pile driving is used to drill turbines into the ocean floor for the purpose of tapping into natural energy sources such as oil, gas, and wind.
 Pile driving is also used to build bridges and piers.
 Pile driving has the potential to produce some of the loudest anthropogenic sounds that enter the marine environment.

 Offshore Wind Farms